-Picture this, you’re out at the park with the family, running around, jumping on stuff, climbing the monkey bars, and then all of a sudden as if out of nowhere, you experience it.
+Picture this, you’re out at the park with the family, running around, jumping on stuff, climbing the monkey bars, and then all of a sudden you experience it.

-That’s called Déjà Vu, which in french literally means “already seen”.
+That’s Déjà Vu, which in french literally means “already seen.”

-But what I’m talking about it s bit different.
+But what I’m talking about is a bit different.

 What ever the situation is, when you often repeat the same mistakes over again, you get this feeling deep in your gut that reminds you that YOU are doing something wrong here…